thedevconnect/Crewnet-backend/ANGULAR_FRONTEND_PROMPT.md

 ## Complete Backend API Integration Guide

-Mujhe ek complete Angular application banana hai jo neeche diye gaye backend APIs ke saath integrate ho.
-Backend already ready hai aur sab APIs working hain.
+I need to create a complete Angular application that integrates with the backend APIs listed below.
+The backend is already ready and all APIs are working.

 ---